 Symptoms reported for patients with COVID-19 have included fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.

 This list does not include all possible symptoms or complications.
-To learn more about COVID-19 symptoms and complications visit the CDC.
+Learn more about COVID-19 symptoms and complications on the CDC website.

 Severe illness means that the person with COVID-19 may require hospitalization, intensive care, or a ventilator to help them breathe.
 Adults over age 65 and people of any age with underlying health conditions such as heart disease, diabetes, and lung disease are at higher risk of serious illness and hospitalization due to COVID-19.